dli1/dli1.github.io/content/_index.md

       title: Mentoring

       text: |2-
-        * **Thesis supervision **
+        * **Thesis supervision**

             * I'm open to supervise master thesis in general IR and NLP.
 If you are a master student looking for internship, feel free to email me.
-            * At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks, such as dense retrieval, extreme multi-label text classification, question answer and generative AI.
+            * At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks, such as dense retrieval, extreme multi-label text classification, question answer, generative AI, etc.

         * **Past master thesis supervision**